toralf/torutils/README.md

 ```

 Best is to (re-)start Tor afterwards.
-The live statistics of your network rules can be shown by:
+The live statistics are shown by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

 The output should look similar to these [IPv4](./doc/iptables-L.txt) and [IPv6](./doc/ip6tables-L.txt) examples.
-To stop filtering, just run:
+To stop protection, just run:

 ```bash
 sudo ./ipv4-rules.sh stop
 ```

 ### Rule set
-There 5 rules for an ip connecting to the local ORPort:
+It consists of 5 rules for an inbound ip address connecting to the local ORPort:

 1. trust Tor authorities and snowflake
 2. block the ip for 30 min if > 5 inbound connection attempts per minute are made